Perceptual Factors In Police Shootings of Unarmed Suspects

 This logic is flawed because amount of light is only one sensory factor in determining visibility, and it is often a relatively minor one.
 All things being equal, it is true that people see better in brighter light.
 But things are seldom equal because many situational factors are more important than overall light levels.

 1. People see contrast, not light.
-In a real sense, people do not see light; instead, they see contrast, the difference in light coming from an object and its background.
+In a real sense, people do not see light; instead, they see surfaces that reflect light.
+The individual surfaces are defined by contrast, the difference in light coming from the surface and its background.
 As the Illuminating Engineering Handbook says, "Contrast detection is the basic task from which all other visual behaviors are derived."
 Contrast is the property that allows people to detect shapes and contours and ultimately to recognize objects.

 Viewers see most objects in reflected light.
 A source, such as a lamp, emits light that bounces off a surface and reaches the eye.
 To see contrast well, the there must usually be a large difference in reflectance, the amount of light that is reflected, off the object and background.
 A piece of coal is highly visible against a white sheet because the coal reflects very little light while the sheet reflects almost all of the light.
 Further, the coal against a sheet will be highly visible even in dim light.
 It is difficult to see in fog even in daylight because the contrast is low.
 Contrast, not overall light level, is frequently the factor that matters more.